What Is A Typical Salary Increase When Switching Jobs?

 - Pay structure and philosophy of an organization

-Staying at the same company for a longer time is likely restraining your financial success.
+Staying at the same company for longer will likely restrain your financial success.
 Your current base salary may restrict your annual increases and keep you from your maximum earning potential.

 On the other hand, you’re not bound by those pay limitations when you join a new organization.